Pogroms in the Russian Empire: Causes

 The Black Hundreds explicitly linked their support for the tsar with antisemitism.
-Their rallies and patriotic marches, like the one that preceded the main pogrom on October 19, enjoyed the tacit blessing of the local authorities, and were used by advocates of the autocracy to support the government and undermine the concessions made as a result of the October revolution.
+Their rallies and patriotic marches, like the one that preceded the main pogrom on October 19, enjoyed the tacit blessing of the local authorities, and were used by advocates of the autocracy to support the government and undermine the concessions made as a result of the October Revolution.
 This ideology framed anti-Jewish violence as a way to "strengthen the foundation of tsarist rule" and punish what they perceived as "treasonable behavior" such as desecrating portraits of the tsar or forcing bystanders to pay tribute to revolutionary flags.
 Despite official denials, the presence of these groups raised the level of violence considerably.

 A satirical postcard from 1905 "honoring" the Black Hundreds depicts the two-headed eagle of the Romanov dynasty and a banner reading "Down with Freedom," while commemorating attacks on "high school students, Kikes, and intellectuals".

-Antisemitism was common in the nobility and socially acceptable, and the tsar was said to make antisemitic statements, such as "Nine-tenths of the troublemakers are Jews, the people’s whole anger turned against them.
+The espousal of antisemitism was common because the nobility considered it socially acceptable, and the tsar was said to make antisemitic statements, such as "Nine-tenths of the troublemakers are Jews, the people's whole anger turned against them.
 That is how the pogroms happened." though there was a distinction between official and unofficial participation in right-wing movements.
-The tsar exhibited leniency toward organizations like the Black Hundreds and encouraged "patriots," often granting clemency to pogromists; he supported 1,713 petitions while only refusing 78, and 147 unknown.
+The tsar exhibited leniency toward organizations like the Black Hundreds and encouraged "patriots", often granting clemency to pogromists; he supported 1,713 petitions while only refusing 78, and 147 unknown.

-The tsar and his ministers contributed to an attitude of antisemitism and of tolerance of, or the perception that they unofficially condoned, actions against Jews.
-Some ministers advocated restraint, but many supported a trend of repression over emancipation.
-Discriminatory legislation, e.g. the May Laws, that restricted Jews also contributed to their image as not to be trusted.
-While the tsar's government did not actually sponsor pogroms, they encouraged and subsidized antisemitism, increased conflict between Jews and gentiles, and worsened the conditions of Jews while blaming them for their misfortunes.
-Lower level officials explicitly encouraged and participated in antisemitic activities, believing they were accomplishing the tsar's wishes.
+The tsar and his ministers contributed to the perception that they perpetuated antisemitic sentiments because they tolerated, or at least they unofficially condoned, actions against Jews.
+Some ministers advocated restraint, but many of them advocated repression rather than emancipation.
+Discriminatory legislation, e.g. the May Laws, that imposed restrictions on the lives of Jews also contributed to the perception that they should not be trusted.
+While the tsar's government did not actually sponsor the pogroms, it encouraged and subsidized antisemitism, it increased conflict between Jews and gentiles, and it worsened the conditions of Jews while it also blamed them for their misfortunes.
+Lower level officials explicitly encouraged and participated in antisemitic activities, believing that they were respecting the tsar's wishes.